hyper-carrot/amqp4go/README.md

-gadget
+amqp4go
 ======

-An experimental Message Queue implemented By Go.
+AMQP for Go

+An AMQP 1.0 implementation written in Go.